jumboduck/CV-Builder/README.md

 -   **Three Column** would be used to list elements in three columns
     ![alt text](readme-files/three-col-section-example.png "Three Column Section")

-Sections can be added or removed, and re-organized with a drag and drop.
+Sections can be added or removed, and re-organized with drag and drop.
 This also applies to individual items within these sections.

 ### Themes

-Additionally, the cv can be customized using 4 different themes that change the fonts and colors on the final product:
+Additionally, the CV can be customized using 4 different themes that change the fonts and colors on the final product:

 -   #### Default